martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 Due to scheduling constraints at the venue, this will usually not be feasible.
 However, it is more likely to allow attendees to recover at least some of their travel expenses than other options.

-## Virtualization

-The third option, and one that has fewer issues with venue availability, is to make the meeting fully remote.
-This requires different IETF processes and logistical operations that are outside the scope of this document.

 ## Cancellation